cognizance-amrita/OS-DOMAIN-TASK-2023/TASK-2/Instructions.md

-Welcome to the Bug Finding and Fixing Challenge!:space_invader: In this task, you'll be presented with code snippets containing bugs and errors.
+Welcome to the Bug Finding and Fixing Challenge!:space_invader: In this task, you'll be presented with a challenge code containing bugs and errors.
 Your objective is to identify the problems and provide appropriate solutions.:detective: This exercise will help you sharpen your debugging skills and gain valuable experience in analyzing and rectifying code issues.:sunglasses:
 ## Instructions: :memo:
 1. Identify the issues in the provided challenge code.
 2. Explain the problem and provide a detailed solution.